Now that’s not a pretentious blog post title or anything…..

 Rape is common in dramatic fiction.
 Sometimes it’s relevant to the plot, often motivating a revenge story (as in the merry gore-gy which Lavinia’s rape starts in Titus Andronicus).
 Quite often it’s just to tell us that we’re in a nasty place filled with dangerous people (as when in Game of Thrones Daenerys rides through the post-battle rape-fest).
-This is often called “realism in fiction” (and there’s a thoughtful blog post on it here).
+This is often called “realism in fiction,” and it’s been criticized often and by better critics than me.

 I write fantasy, but I’m into realism.
 Yet while rape is unfortunately realistic in many scenarios, I don’t want to be writing about rape a lot, for so many reasons.

 So I have to think about this, because I have written stories in which rape figures or could figure, and I need to know I’m doing this in a way which is respectful and realistic and avoiding any trivialization of the crime or promotion of rape as “normal.”

 (Normally I don’t dissect my own writing on my own blog, which feels a bit too… self-absorbed.
 But I’m going to here, because I can’t muse on my own work without the work.)

 In Kitsune-Tsuki, the girl Murame is considered possessed by her village and tortured to drive out the fox-spirit.
 We see her for the first time when the protagonist Tsurugu takes her from the mob which has recaptured her.

 “Bind her,” he ordered, “and give me the end of the rope.
 I will take her to a place where I may do what I can for her.”